DLR-RM/stable-baselines3/docs/guide/integrations.rst

 You can see the list of stable-baselines3 saved models here: https://huggingface.co/models?other=stable-baselines3

+Official pre-trained models are saved in the SB3 organization on the hub: https://huggingface.co/sb3

 We wrote a tutorial on how to use 🤗 Hub and Stable-Baselines3 here: https://colab.research.google.com/drive/1GI0WpThwRHbl-Fu2RHfczq6dci5GBDVE#scrollTo=q4cz-w9MdO7T

 Installation